Hiring a Local Lawyer

 Posted on: November 26th, 2018 by Stephen M. Collins

-Social Security affects millions of Americans, and sometimes obtaining the benefits of this program can be difficult.
-In a nutshell, Social Security is a government system for monetary assistance for those with inadequate income.
-If you have applied for Social Security, but have been denied benefits, you only have a very limited period of time to file an appeal from the initial denial.
-They will typically send a letter to you explaining why you were denied.
-The best thing to do is seek legal representation right away so that someone with experience can assist you in filing the appeal and requesting a hearing date as quickly as possible.
+Social Security Disability Insurance (SSDI) and Supplemental Security Insurance (SSI) affect millions of Americans, and sometimes obtaining the benefits of these programs can be difficult.
+Social Security Disability (SSDI and SSI) is a government program for monetary and insurance benefits for those that cannot engage in any substantially gainful activity.
+If you have applied for Social Security Disability, and have been denied benefits, you have a very limited period of time to file an appeal.
+Seek legal representation right away so that someone with experience can assist you in filing the appeal and requesting a hearing date as quickly as possible.

 It is extremely beneficial to seek legal representation in a situation like this because the forms and the process can be quite confusing.
-An experienced attorney will file an appeal immediately, and send in the appropriate forms to be sure the client is taken care of.
-When the hearing date comes around, the attorney can help present the case to the judge in a way that most people would be unable to on their own.
-He or she would make sure the judge fully understands why the claimant is considered disabled.
+An experienced attorney will file an appeal immediately, and send in the appropriate forms and medical documentation to prove your disability.
+At the hearing, an experienced attorney will frame your case in its best light to prove to the administrative law judge that you are unable to work.

-The main thing to understand is that the appeal process takes time.
-The Social Security office is constantly busy so it may take a year or two before a hearing date is set to actually appeal the denial.
-Many people believe that is too long, but when you have the proper representation it’s usually well worth the wait.
-If you have been denied Social Security, or have any further questions, stop by our office at 51 North Florida Street, you never need an appointment.
-Or you can always call us at (251) 300-2000.
+The Social Security Disability office is constantly busy so it may take a year or two before a hearing date is set to actually hear the appeal.
+Requesting a hearing as soon as possible will help secure an appeal date quicker.
+If you have been denied Social Security, or have any further questions, stop by our office at 51 North Florida Street or call us at (251) 300-2000.
+You will meet personally with an experienced disability attorney.

 Types of Car Wrecks